 After a 26-year career in the STEM world and 26 patents, Sangeeta decided to leave her role at Amazon as Vice President of Connections in the spring of 2020 to launch Gotara.
 (Yes, it was in the middle of the pandemic, but Sangeeta has been an innovator and pioneer all her life.
 Putting her dream on hold wasn’t an option.)

 D. Sangeeta is a perfect example of what happens when passion meets purpose.
 In her case, her mission is clear: She launched Gotara because she wants to address the gender gap in STEM.

-Nano-mentoring provides timely, confidential advice on the fly
+Nano-learning provides timely, confidential advice on the fly

 Sangeeta’s vision is to make this service available to women around the world who trained in a STEM field or who are working in STEM industries as individuals or as leaders in corporate, academic or government settings, as well as those pursuing entrepreneurial ventures.
 You could be living in Africa, China or Thailand and connect with a Gotara advisor based in Seattle who has walked in “your career shoes.”